A Note About the Data Source

 Poverty by Family Composition

 Family type has a significant bearing on poverty.
 Families headed by two adults are likely to have more sources of income than single-adult families with children and are therefore less likely to be poor.
-In 2013, nearly four out of every ten nonmetro families headed by a female with no spouse present were poor (39.1 percent) and five out of every ten of those with related children were poor (50.5 percent).
-In contrast, less than one in ten nonmetro married couple families were poor in 2013.
+In 2014, nearly four out of every ten nonmetro families headed by a female with no spouse present were poor (37.7 percent) and about five out of every ten of those with related children were poor (48.4 percent).
+In contrast, less than one in ten nonmetro married couple families were poor in 2014.
 Poverty rates by family type also reveal large metro-nonmetro differences for single-adult families.
-In 2013, the poverty rate was about 10 percentage points higher for nonmetro families headed by females (no spouse present) in general as well as for those with related children than for the same types of metro families.
+In 2014, the poverty rate was eight percentage points higher for nonmetro families headed by females (no spouse present) in general and nine percentage points higher for those with related children than for the same types of metro families.

 Poverty by Age

 Poverty rates also differ by age group and nonmetro/metro residence.
 In 2014, the nonmetro/metro difference was greatest for children under six years old (28.7 percent nonmetro and 23.1 percent metro).
 Overall child poverty rates (under 18 years) were 25.2 percent in nonmetro areas and 21.1 percent in metro areas.
 In contrast, the poverty rate for senior adults (65 years and older) was 10.5 percent in nonmetro areas and 9.3 percent in metro areas.
 Similarly, working age adults (age 18-64) had much lower poverty rates than children in nonmetro (17.6 percent) and metro (14.1 percent) areas in 2014.